blittlemore-coursera/coaclient_javascript/README.rst

 Usage

-(Client-side module)
+(``Client-side module``)

-- Clone project, go to project folder and build module by run command "browserify coaclient.js -o bundlecoaclient.js", after that you can use it at client side.
+- Clone project, go to project folder and build module by run command "``browserify coaclient.js -o bundlecoaclient.js``", after that you can use it at client side.

-(Server-side module)
+(``Server-side module``)
 You can use module in different ways:

-- Clone project and build your own module by run command "npm install" in cloned project dir.
+- Clone project and build your own module by run command "``npm install``" in cloned project dir.

-- Open terminal, go to your project folder and download module from npm global repository via command 'npm install coaclient' after you can use it in your project:
+- Open terminal, go to your project folder and download module from npm global repository via command '``npm install coaclient``' after you can use it in your project:

 ::
-    var coaclientAPI = require('coaclient'); //import coaclient module into your module coaclientAPI().addClient(clientName, clientId, clientSecretKey, scope);
+    var coaclientAPI = require('coaclient');
+    coaclientAPI().addClient(clientName, clientId, clientSecretKey, scope);
     coaclientAPI().generateAuthTokens(clientName);
     coaclientAPI().getAccessToken(clientName);